Mdsomratakbor/JavaScript-Interview-Question/Question.md

 ### 34. What is the data type of variables of in JavaScript?

 `All variables in the JavaScript are object data types.`

+### 35. What is the difference between an alert box and a confirmation box?

+`An alert box displays only one button which is the OK button.`

+`But a Confirmation box displays two buttons namely OK and cancel.`